orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

-* LTS compilers have the GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and libstdc++ versioned symbols needed to use the prebuilt LTS binaries built with the same compiler major.minor version.
+* LTS compilers have the GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and libstdc++ versioned symbols needed to use the prebuilt LTS binaries built with the same libstdc++ version.
 * The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that